Logo for Piano Play It

 Once you're done with this exercise you'll be fully aware of these actions and they'll become automatic.
 Stick with this exercise for a while.

-So, as I explained before, as opposed to the whole arm technique we're going to only move each finger seperately when using the active fingers playing.
+So, as I explained before, as opposed to the whole arm technique we're going to only move each finger separately when using the active fingers playing on the piano key.

 What we're going to do is position our right hand on the middle C position again and start climbing up to C to G and back.